-While the overall transportation sector generates 27 per cent of Canada's GHGs, however, Rail produces only 3 per cent of this total while moving over 73 million people and more than 70 per cent of all surface goods every year.
+While the overall transportation sector generates 27 per cent of Canada's GHGs, however, Rail produces only 3.5 per cent of this total while moving over 74 million people and more than 70 per cent of all non-local surface goods every year.
 Canada's railways conserve fuel, are environmentally friendly and reduce highway congestion.
 One train, on average, moves the same tonnage of freight as 280 big trucks.
-Moreover, trains use a privately owned and financed right of way which is maintained to the tune of $1.8 billion in 2011 and on which rail operators paid $153 million in property taxes while trucks use a taxpayer funded roads.
+Moreover, trains use a privately owned and financed right of way which is maintained and expanded to the tune of $1.8 billion in 2012 and on which rail operators paid $158 million in property taxes; trucks use a taxpayer funded roads.

 Mr. Paul Goyette

 Director, Communications and Public Affairs

 To see the difference that you can make by shipping your freight with rail, we invite you to use the RAC's Rail Freight Greenhouse Gas Calculator, click here.